 The Board of Directors has adopted an investment policy that conforms to state law, District ordinances and resolutions, prudent money management and the "prudent person" standards.
-The objective of the Investment Policy is safety, liquidity, and yield.
-District funds are invested in the State Treasurer's Local Agency Investment Fund (LAIF) and CalTrust.
+The objectives of the Investment Policy are safety, liquidity, and yield.
+District funds are invested in the State Treasurer's Local Agency Investment Fund (LAIF) and CalTRUST.